ishubhgupta/ResQMap/README.md

 ---

-© 2025 Sahej Disaster Support Network.
+© 2025 ResQMap Disaster Support Network.
 All rights reserved.

 Made with ❤️ for disaster Resilience